 Most of these Central American migrants begin their journey in the Mexico-Guatemala border zone, where they cross into Mexican territory for a long journey to the U.S. border.
 As a result, Mexico is also apprehending more Central American migrants within its territory.
-According to statistics from the Mexican Ministry of the Interior's (Secretaría de Gobernación, SEGOB) Migration Policy Unit, Mexico detained 86,298 foreign individuals in 2013.4 The Ministry's National

-Migration Institute (INM), returned or deported 93 percent of those detained (80,079, a slight increase over the 79,416 people deported in 2012.)5 Of those deported in 2013, nearly all came from Honduras (32,800), Guatemala (30,005), or El Salvador (14,427).
-Data from the first four months of 2014 indicate an approximate 9 percent one-year jump in Mexico's deportations of migrants from these three countries.6 and those along the shortest route between Central America and the United States, saw the most returns and deportations.
-Chiapas, which includes the most densely populated border zones, was in first place with 43 percent of the 2013 total (34,252), followed by Veracruz, Tabasco, and Oaxaca.
-The southern border region also hosted the greatest number of coordinated federal and state operations to apprehend and detain (or in INM terminology, "to rescue") migrants.
+According to statistics from the Mexican Ministry of the Interior's (Secretaría de Gobernación, SEGOB) Migration Policy Unit, Mexico detained 86,298 foreign individuals in 2013.
+The Ministry's National Migration Institute (INM), returned or deported 93 percent of those detained (80,079, a slight increase over the 79,416 people deported in 2012.)
+Of those deported in 2013, nearly all came from Honduras (32,800), Guatemala (30,005), or El Salvador (14,427).
+Data from the first four months of 2014 indicate an approximate 9 percent one-year jump in Mexico's deportations of migrants from these three countries.